PrimeSolar/cryptocurrency-tracker/README.md

 &nbsp;&nbsp;To get started with the Cryptocurrency Tracker, follow these steps:

 1. Ensure you have Git installed on your system.
-If you haven't installed it yet, you can download it from [git-scm.com](https://git-scm.com/).
+If you haven't installed it yet, you can find detailed installation instructions and download options at the <a href="https://github.com/git-guides/install-git" target="blank" rel="noopener noreferrer">Install Git</a> page.
+This resource provides step-by-step guidance for various operating systems.
 Once Git is installed, open a terminal window and **run the following command** to clone the repository:

 ```bash
 git clone https://github.com/PrimeSolar/cryptocurrency-tracker.git